-SEMOU - The WQA is reviewing and option to increase treatment capacity at its Whitmore Street Groundwater Remediation Facility.
+SEMOU - The WQA is reviewing an option to increase treatment capacity at its Whitmore Street Groundwater Remediation Facility via a Proposition 1 grant from the SWRCB.
 This will help to ensure continued operations of extraction wells and the centralized treatment facility, thereby protecting down-gradient water supply wells from further contamination.
 The six extraction wells and treatment facility began full-time treatment and remediation of the contaminant plume in January 2008.
 In addition, WQA will continue to work with USEPA and DTSC to find an alternative source of funding for this project.

 EMOU - WQA will continue to participate in the remedial activities including but not limited to remedial design, project oversight and federal reimbursement activities associated with the EMOU.
-The eastside remedy workparty will continue with start-up activities related to the construction of the extraction wells, associated pipelines and treatment facility.
 In 2012, the westside workparty finished construction of the shallow zone remedy and will continue operation as required by the USEPA.
-It is anticipated that the eastside workparty's shallow and deep remedies will be operational.
+In late 2015, the eastside workparty's shallow zone remedy became operational and a 97-005 amended water supply permit application was submitted to DDW on July 21, 2016.
+It is anticipated that DDW will approve the permit during the next reporting period.
 In addition WQA will encourage that the end use of the treated water be put for beneficial use whenever possible.